ap0llo/changelog/docs/configuration.md

     </tr>
 </table>

-Sets the template to use for generating the changelog.
+Sets the template to use for generating the change log.
 For details see [Templates](./templates.md).

 #### Example